 These types of infections are unusual.
 Serious microchip complications occur around one in a million in the United Kingdom.
 But, all infections need reporting so the database gets kept up-to-date.

-Note: Since the 6th of April 2016, all 'individually' licensed dogs need microchipping in the UK.
+Note: Since the 6th of April 2016, all 'individually' licensed dogs need microchipping in the United Kingdom.

 You can make a report online through the VMD website.
 Use the Microchip Adverse Event Reporting form.
 If you are unable to report online you can contact VMD by phone or by postal methods.